bobgeorgethe3rd/yuri/README.md

 <Note>

 When pressing you want to make sure that the outer fabric folds a little bit to the inside.
 This will help prevent the lining from peaking out of the hood when topstitched.
-If you do not wish to have the decorative rim, you may still want to understitch the lining so it does not peak to the outside.
+If you decide not to have the decorative rim, you may still want to understitch the lining so it does not peak to the outside.

 </Note>